Wsheerio/webmConverter/README.md

     2.5
     3.12341

-Audio
+Audio/Video or Audio Only

 Enter the bitrate for audio in kilobits.
 Use "0" if you don't want sound.
+Pressing the button will produce a webm with only audio.

     32
     192